Fred Kader Shoah Foundation Testimony

 Fred Kader

 No, I think at that time.
 Actually, this was in September 1942 when the convoy started out of Belgium to Auschwitz.
 I had a brother who had already been sent to Auschwitz.
 I think Felix was already gone.
 He went with one of the most earliest of the convoys out of Belgium in August when the deportation started during the Holocaust in September.
 My actual two other brothers, I found out, were also already sent and deported deported and were already on the way to Auschwitz also.
 My sister, I really don't know anything about it.
 There's no recollection anywhere.
 There's no records anywhere that she was deported out of Belgium to Auschwitz.
 All this coming from the German archives.
 My father had been sent to France to slave labor to work on the dikes, the French dikes, in northern France, the Germans to build the dikes, and for fear of the invasion from the Allied armies.
 So he, already in August, had been sent and his records from the archives of which, again, I obtained way after the war.
 That showed that he had been working in France.
 So the family was already all broken up and split up.
-Some already gone to their, to their dead to be killed in Auschwitz.
+Some already gone to their, to their death to be killed in Auschwitz.
 So I was with my mother and this was in September itself, the latter part of September.

 Sheryl Tatelman